Cuneglasus

 Cuneglasus (fl.
 540) was a prince of Rhos in Gwynedd, Wales, in the late 5th or early 6th century.
 He was castigated for various sins by Gildas in De Excidio Britanniae.
 The Welsh form Cynlas Goch is attested in several genealogies of the Rhos royal line.
 The two names are assumed to refer to the same ruler.

 Cuneglasus and Gildas

-Cuneglasus is one of the five "tyrants" of Britain denounced by Gildas in his c. early sixth-century C.E. work On the Ruin of Britain.
+Cuneglasus is one of the five "tyrants" of Britain denounced by Gildas in his c. early sixth century CE work On the Ruin of Britain.
 Gildas says of him: